 - Repeat the cycle of rinse, drain, rest for 12 hours until you see tiny tails beginning to emerge from the lentils, approximately 2-3 days.
-The lentils can be used at this point in soups and stews and the sprouts are completely undetectable to the pallet.
+The lentils can be used at this point in soups and stews and the sprouts are completely undetectable to the palate.

 - You can continue to sprout the lentils an additional two days, approximately, for longer sprouts.
 If the lentils have completely filled the jar by this point, simply divide the volume of lentils between two jars and continue sprouting.
 These are well-suited to being used in raw salads, as a raw, crunchy topping for soups, or in a quick stir-fry, much like mung bean sprouts.

-- Once sprouted to your preference, lentils should be eaten that day or stored in the refrigerator for 2-3 days before consuming.
+Once sprouted to your preference, lentils should be eaten that day or stored in the refrigerator for 2-3 days before consuming.
 To keep a perpetual stock of sprouted lentils up, begin soaking another jar every 2-3 days.

 You can make your own sprouting lid for pennies.
 Simply place a wide-mouth jar upside down on some polyester window screen and trace around it.
 Cut out this circle and adjust if necessary to fit snugly inside a mason jar ring.
 Alternatively, you can use several layers of cheesecloth.